How to Throw the Best Bachelorette Party (Updated for 2022)

 "You’re in charge - act like the boss"

 Group emails make planning a lot easier than it used to be.
-If the bachelorette party takes place out-of-town, you will need to make reservations and arrange for transportation.
+If the bachelorette party takes place out-of-town, you will need to make reservations and arrange for limo company.
 Also, make reservations if you are going to a restaurant.
 (When phoning a restaurant, ask about “bridal” specials.
 It never hurts to ask.)

 The activities, anything from a night at a Vegas strip club to a weekend tea service, will largely depend on what the guests can afford.
 While group emails are great for tossing ideas around, discussing finances is personal.
 Be kind and send private emails to each guest asking how much they are able to contribute.
 Take them at their word.
 Just because a guest is a lawyer or doctor doesn’t mean that she isn’t heavily in debt from student loans and struggling financially.